carlodavid012/100-Days-Of-ML-Code/README.md

 ## Day 33 : March 5, 2019

-**Today's Progress** : Today I review on classifying MNIST dataset using multilayer perceptron, I also learned about data normalization in PyTorch which is an important preprocessing step because it ensures that each image input comes from a standard distribution or one input image is the same as another image.
+**Today's Progress** : Today I review on classifying MNIST dataset using multilayer perceptron, I also learned about data normalization in PyTorch which is an important preprocessing step because it ensures that each image input comes from a standard distribution, in other words, one input image is in the same range as another image.

 ## Day 34 : March 6, 2019